 Radiation Therapy for Lymphoma and Leukemia

-Radiation therapy is the use of high-dose X-rays to treat cancer cells that may remain after surgery, especially if all of the cancer cannot be removed.
+Radiation therapy is the use of high-dose X-rays to destroy cancer cells.
 Radiation therapy is often used for the treatment of cancer, such as non-Hodgkin's lymphoma (NHL), Hodgkin's lymphoma, and all types of leukemia.
 Radiation therapy may be used alone or in combination with other treatment options, such as chemotherapy.

 What To Expect After Treatment